NCERT Solutions for Class 10 Science Chapter 5

 Option d – Neither (i) nor (ii)

-(a) chalcogens
+(a) Chalcogens

 (c) Inner transition elements

-(d) Representative elements
+(d) Main group elements

-Option b – transition elements
+Option b – Transition metals

-(a) (i) only
+(a) Only (i)

-(b) (ii) only
+(b) Only (ii)

 (c) Both (i) and (ii)